Charles F. Kettering: Early life

 Charles was born in Loudonville, Ohio, United States, the fourth of five children of Jacob Henry Kettering and Martha (Hunter) Kettering.
 Poor eyesight gave him headaches in school.
 After graduation he followed his sister Emma into a teaching position at Bunker Hill School.
 By all accounts he was an engaging and innovative teacher.
 He attracted students to evening scientific demonstrations on electricity, heat, magnetism, and gravity.

-He took classes at The College of Wooster, before transferring to Ohio State University.
+He took classes at the College of Wooster, before transferring to Ohio State University.
 He was a member of the Delta Upsilon fraternity.
 Eye problems forced him to withdraw, and he took a job as foreman of a telephone line crew.
 At first, the termination of his studies caused him to be depressed.
 Then he found ways to apply his electrical engineering skills on the job, and his spirits revived.
 He also met his future wife, Olive Williams.
 When his eye condition improved, he was able to return to his studies and graduated from OSU in 1904 with an electrical engineering degree.

-NCR, the Barn Gang, and Delco
+Career

+NCR

 Kettering was hired directly out of school to head the research laboratory at National Cash Register (later known as NCR Corporation).
 Kettering invented an easy credit approval system, a precursor to today's credit cards, and the electric cash register in 1906, which made ringing up sales physically much easier for sales clerks.
 Kettering distinguished himself as a practical inventor.
 As he said, "I didn't hang around much with other inventors and the executive fellows.
 I lived with the sales gang.
 They had some real notion of what people wanted."
 During his five years at NCR, from 1904 to 1909, Kettering secured 23 patents for NCR.
 He attributed his success to a good amount of luck but added, "I notice the harder I work, the luckier I get."